kentozier/datatype/README.md

 Compatibility
 -
-"datatype" has been tested in Firefox, Chrome, Safari and Opera on M Mac.
+"datatype" has been tested in Firefox, Chrome, Safari and Opera on a Mac.
 I don't have access to a Windows computer so there may be some issues when run in IE. If you are a Windows/IE user, feel free to test "datatype" and report any bugs.

 Enjoy!